SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 When an EPP command results in a negative completion result code (2xxx), the server MUST return the HTTP status code 422 (Unprocessable Content).
 A more detailed explanation of the EPP error MUST be included in the message body of the HTTP response, as described in [@!RFC9110].
 An error or problem while processing one request MUST NOT result int he failure of other independent requests using the same connection.

 The client MUST be able to use the best practices for RESTful applications and use the HTTP status code to determine if the EPP request was successfully processed.
-The client MAY use the well defined HTTP status code and REPP-eppcode HTTP header for error handling logic, without having to parse the EPP result message.
+The client MAY use the well defined HTTP status code and REPP-Eppcode HTTP header for error handling logic, without having to parse the EPP result message.

-For example, a client sending an Object Tranfer request for an Object already linked to an active transfer process, will result in an EPP result code 2106, the HTTP response contains a status code 422 and he value for the REPP-eppcode HTTP header is set to 2106.
+For example, a client sending an Object Tranfer request for an Object already linked to an active transfer process, will result in an EPP result code 2106, the HTTP response contains a status code 422 and he value for the REPP-Eppcode HTTP header is set to 2106.
 The client MAY use the HTTP status code for checking if an EPP command failed and only parse the result message when additional information from the response message is required for handling the error.

 # Command Mapping {#command-mapping}